 20 October 2009

-The bill would require local authorities to provide services for looked-after children who are detained in custody.
-It would also set up a new Care of Children Advisory Panel to advise the Secretary of State on how budgets for the care of detained looked-after children should be allocated.
+The Children in Care (Custody) Bill would require local authorities to provide specific services for looked-after children who are in custody, to ensure their care needs are met while they are detained.
+It would also establish a new Care of Children Advisory Panel to advise the Secretary of State on how budget responsibilities for the care of detained looked-after children should be allocated.

 Generated 21 February 2026